Skip to main content

 Professor Lucy Chappell, DHSC’s Chief Scientific Advisor, said:

-Dr June Raine, Chief Executive of the MHRA, said:
+Dr June Raine, MHRA Chief Executive said:

 Sharing and comments